georapbox/js-utils/packages/is/isFlatArray/README.md

 <a name="isFlatArray"></a>

 ## isFlatArray(value) ⇒ <code>Boolean</code>
-Checks if `value` is a flat array.
+Checks if a value is a flat array.
 If the value is not array, will return `false`.

 **Returns**: <code>Boolean</code> - Returns `true` if value is flat array, otherwise returns `false`.